chaisql/chai/docs/sql-syntax/lexical-structure.md

 Identifiers are sequence of characters which refer to table names, field names and index names.

-Identifiers may be double quoted or unquoted.
+Identifiers may be unquoted or surrounded by backquotes.
 Depending on that, different rules may apply.

 <table>
   <thead>
     <tr>
-      <th style="text-align:left">Double quoted identifiers</th>
       <th style="text-align:left">Unquoted identifiers</th>
+      <th style="text-align:left">Identifiers surrounded by backquotes </th>
     </tr>
   </thead>
   <tbody>